El-Coder/jsASEexercises/jsExercise1.md

 $ node 1b.js
 ```

 That seems...a little more reasonable.
 Notice we can parse the whole body in our callback without putting it back together in chunks.

+## Async Aside

 Consider the following (flawed) example:

 ```javascript
 const request = require('request');